 Whatever the season in Ladakh, always carry adequate warm clothes with you as the temperatures drop sharply after the sunsets.
 Layering is also always a good idea.
 If you are visiting Leh-Ladakh in winter, pack heavy winter clothing, boots, and windproof jackets.
 Pack suntan lotion, sunglasses, hats, toilet paper, car chargers, power banks, and other essentials.
 Keep a reserve of edibles like chocolates, snacks, dry fruits, biscuits, energy bars, packaged food, and non-alcoholic drinks with you when you are on the road.
 Remote areas have limited food options and these items will come in very handy.
 You might not see a shop or café for hours, so you have to keep yourself prepared for hunger pangs.

 Be cautious on road trips

 In Leh-Ladakh, the only option is on-road transportation.
 You can self-drive or take a taxi.
 However, the roads are in a really bad state in some stretches.
 Additionally, they are often impacted by landslides, traffic snarls & roadblocks.
 Before you leave for your destination, check that the route is open.
 Fill your vehicle with petrol/diesel as you might not find any petrol pumps in far-off areas.
-Start early in the morning as the average speed is very less in Ladakh and it is best to reach your destination before dark.
+Start early in the morning as the average speed is very low in Ladakh and it is best to reach your destination before dark.
 Carry an offline map in case Google Maps doesn’t work due to poor internet.

 Drive a car or motorbike only if you are well-equipped and at ease on the raw mountain roads.
 There are several stretches that face a real threat from stones falling from the hill down the road.
 Do not stop or slow down in the shooting stone area.
 Bikers must never travel without helmets.
 Be prepared with spare parts like puncture kits, tire tubes, cables, etc. as vehicle breakdowns are quite common in Leh-Ladakh.

 Lack of mobile connectivity